mpoelsterl1217/recipe-transformer/README.md

 ## Previous Features

-We have built our chatbot to handle inputs/questions such as:
+Previous features are still supported, allowing for inquiries such as:
 - Show me the ingredient list.
 - What ingredients do I need?
 - Where do I begin?